 I don’t know what it is about fresh doughnuts, but they’re really something magical.
 This recipe was just me playing around using my sourdough discard.
 We didn’t have any pecans on hand for sticky buns, and I’d come across a recipe for making glazed doughnuts I wanted to try.
 I posted on my personal social media and got several requests for the recipe!
 So here it is!
 Thank you for the wonderful excuse to make more donuts. 😉

-Did you know that you can basically use your sourdough discard in any recipe that calls for flour and liquid?
+Did you know that you can basically use your sourdough discard in any recipe that calls for flour and liquid (including a CHOCOLATE version of these donuts!)?
 The substitution is made by weight!
 A cup of flour weighs 4.5 ounces, and a cup of water or milk is 8 ounces.
 So if your starter is equal parts water and flour, 6 ounces of starter will replace 2/3 cup of flour and a little over 1/3 cup of liquid.
 Easy!

 Some of you who aren’t mathematically inclined just got that glazed look.
 Stay with me!
 We have donuts to make!
 That’s the only kind of glaze we want!
 Also, I did the math for you.
 You can just follow the recipe.
 Love you!